laravel-bi/laravel-bi/readme.md

 #### Metrics

 Metrics are quantitative measurements.
+Each metric show absolute values.
+If you need to show percentage of the total, you can use `asPercentage()` method
 Laravel-Bi is shipped with some preconfigured metrics:

 ##### `CountMetric`